-Section 907.6.6; - add sentence at end of paragraph to read as follows:
+Section 907.6.6; add sentence at end of paragraph to read as follows:

-[F] See 907.6.3 for the required information transmitted to the supervising station.
+See 907.6.3 for the required information transmitted to the supervising station.

-(Reason: To assist responding personnel in locating the emergency event for all fire alarm systems.
-This was moved from 907.6.5.3 in the 2012 IFC and reworded to match new code language and sections.)
+(Reason: To assist responding personnel in locating the emergency event for all fire alarm systems.)